• Skip to main content

 2. Add Subtotals in Pivot Table

-1. Right-click on the Store Entry and click on Field Settings option in the contextual menu.
+1. Right-click on Store Entry and select Field Settings option in the menu that appears.

 Access Field Data Settings to Add Subtotals in Pivot Table

-2. On the next screen, select the Automatic option and click on OK to Add Subtotals in Pivot Table.
+2. On the next screen, select the Automatic option and click on OK to Add Subtotals to the Pivot Table.

 Pivot Table Showing Useful Subtotals

-As you can see in the image above, adding subtotals in Pivot Table has made the report look more useful by providing both summary of items sold by each store and also the Grand Total of all the items sold.
+As you can see from above image, adding Subtotals to a Pivot Table can make the report more useful by providing both summary of items sold by each store and also the Grand Total of all items sold.

 Related